pyOpenSci/pyopensci.github.io/_posts/2020-05-08-worldwide-rse-mentoring-network.md

 ## Why Do I Care?

 Let me tell you where I'm coming from with this intro.
-Hey, I'm David, and I've been doing what I can to contribute to PyOpenSci since I found out about the group at their 2019 SciPy Birds of a Feather event.
+Hey, I'm David, and I've been contributing to PyOpenSci since I found out about the group at their 2019 SciPy Birds of a Feather event.
 The group's mission makes a lot of sense to me, and lines up with a lot of other activities I've been involved in, like the <a href = "https://data-science-for-scientists-atl.github.io/" target="_blank">graduate data science group</a>
 at my home institution, Emory University.
-Which is where I got a germ of an idea for this blog post.
+Which is where I got the initial idea for this blog post.
 Our group runs Software Carpentry workshops, and right after the last one, I led a session on "Python 102", about the basics of organizing code (based on this excellent site
 <a href = "https://python-102.readthedocs.io/en/latest/packaging.html#" target="_blank">Python 102</a>
 which I came to through <a href = "https://merely-useful.github.io/py-rse/py-rse-package-py.html" target="_blank">this site</a>).
-At the end of the session, one of our group members told me it was helpful, but asked me if I could point her to examples of real research projects so she could get a better idea of what code in our field looks like.
+At the end of the session, one of our group members told me it was helpful, but asked me if I could point her to examples of real research projects, so she could get a better idea of what code in our field looks like.

 It really bothered me that I couldn't give a good answer to that question.